gnodar01/CP_Typing/slides.md

 Every Type is a Subtype of itself

+The set of values of a subtype is a subset of its supertype's set of values
-The set of values becomes smaller in the process of subtyping
+* **The set of values becomes smaller** in the process of subtyping, or stays the same size

+The set of functions of a subtype is a superset of its supertype's set of functions
-The set of functions becomes larger in the process of subtyping
+* **The set of functions becomes larger** in the process of subtyping, or stays the same size

 ---